 Now, there are 12 main modules that include between 3-7 lessons detailing each individual topic!
 The topics range from preparing for interviews, skill deep dives, sourcing clients, creating an EIN and business checking account, and more.

-In short, this course covers a TON of information, but not so much that you’ll experience information overload.
+In short, this course covers a ton of useful information, but not so much that you’ll experience information overload.

 In each lesson, you’re given a breakdown of the topic and an action step you can complete after digesting the information.

-Another thing to keep in mind is that this course is constantly evolving with new information to maintain it being one of the best courses a new freelancer or VA could take.
+Another thing to keep in mind is that this course is constantly evolving with new information to maintain it and in my opinion is one of the best courses a new freelancer or VA could take.

 PERKS OF BECOMING A VIRTUAL ASSISTANT